 Pneumococcal disease is caused by common bacteria (Streptococcus pneumoniae) that can attack different parts of the body.
-When these bacteria invade the lungs, they can cause pneumonia; when they invade the bloodstream, they can cause blood infection, and when they invade the covering of the brain, they can cause meningitis.
+When these bacteria invade the lungs, they can cause pneumonia; when they invade the bloodstream, they can cause sepsis; and when they invade the covering of the brain, they can cause meningitis.
 The bacteria can also cause middle ear infection (otitis media) and sinusitis.

 Talk to a healthcare professional about pneumococcal vaccination.